norbutlepcha25/SWE303/docs/unit2/topic1.md

 ## 2.1.1 Developing the project charter

-The Project Charter is the document that formally authorizes a project's existence.
-It provides the project manager with the authority to apply organizational resources to project activities.
+**The Project Charter is the document that formally authorizes a project's existence.** It provides the project manager with the authority to apply organizational resources to project activities.
 It is the foundational document that links the project to the ongoing work of the organization.

 ## 2.1.1.1 Key components of a project charter

+{{ image_block("../img/u1/Project-Charter-Business-Case-Template_WORD-Updated.webp", "Chart", "Risk comparison chart", "DataViz", "https://dataviz.com", size="large") }}
+{{ image_block("../img/u1/Project-charter-example.webp", "Chart", "Risk comparison chart", "DataViz", "https://dataviz.com", size="large") }}

 As per PMBOK standards and industry practice, a comprehensive project charter for a software project should include: